JennaEverard/GettingStartedWithCNN/README.md

-# Learn to Build and Apply Your Own Convolutional Neural Network!
+# Build and Apply Your Own Convolutional Neural Network!